softbar/RpcTools/README.md

 	- FritzHomeAuto		Fritzbox DECT actors, enable power switch and show Power,Energy,Temperature ...
 	- SamsungTVRemote	Enable network remote commands to Samung TV F-Series (UE55F6470) Use this to power off your TV

-Unneeded add-on modules can be safely deleted, but are reinstalled during an update
+Unneeded plug-ins can be easily deleted, but will be reinstalled during an update

-When using a Fritzbox add-on module, it suffices to specify when creating the host or the IP.
-As an example, http://fritz.box or 192.168.178.1 origin/master
+When using a Fritzbox add-on module, when creating manually, the specification of the host or the IP is sufficient.
+As an example Host = http://fritz.box or 192.168.178.1

+Note: To keep the config files of the devices in the cache too small, unnecessary functions and status variables of the XML files are not taken into account during the import.
+If you want to dive deeper finds everything in the discrover.inc file, I also have the modules in the source code (for my purposes * laugh *) well documented.